chhjel/HealthCheck/README.md

         };

     // Access options and other configs here.
-    // CurrentRequestAccessRoles is returned from GetRequestInformation method below. protected override void Configure(HttpRequestBase request)
+    // CurrentRequestAccessRoles is returned from your implementation
+    // of the GetRequestInformation method below.
+    protected override void Configure(HttpRequestBase request)
     {
         TestRunner.IncludeExceptionStackTraces = CurrentRequestAccessRoles.HasValue && CurrentRequestAccessRoles.Value.HasFlag(AccessRoles.SystemAdmins);